-In 2023-24, the Service received thirty seven Late Hours Catering, nineteen Market Operators and one hundred and twenty one Public Entertainment Licence applications.
+In 2024-25, the Service received eighty-seven Late Hours Catering, twenty-five Market Operators and one hundred and forty-one Public Entertainment Licence applications.
+This was an increase of 46% on the previous year's applications.
 Each application is reviewed and assessed as to whether officer intervention is required.
-Due to the variance of activity the officer time associated with each is difficult to quantify, for example, an event like TRNSMT which has a large volume of food caterers will require significantly more resource than a small community gala day.
+Due to the variance of activity, the officer time associated with each is difficult to quantify, for example, an event like TRNSMT which has a large volume of food caterers will require significantly more resource than a small community gala day.

-b) Licensing (Scotland) Act 2005 - There is a requirement under the act whereby anyone wishing to sell alcohol is required to obtain a Certificate of Suitability in terms of food hygiene.
+- b) Licensing (Scotland) Act 2005 There is a requirement under the act whereby anyone wishing to sell alcohol is required to obtain a Certificate of Suitability in terms of food hygiene.
 This is commonly referred to as a Section 50 Certificate.
 The Section 50 is issued by Environmental Health on review of layout plans prior to works being completed and this will be followed up with a confirmation visit by an Officer from the Service to ensure that the premises has been completed in accordance with the plan submitted.
-The Service received forty nine applications in the year from April 2023 to March 2024 and each of these were allocated to an Environmental Health Officer for review.
-The time spent on each depends upon the quality of the application and the level of detail provided on the plan when it is first received.

-c) Street Trader Inspections - An individual who operates as a mobile street trader selling food is required, as part of the licensing process, to obtain a Certificate of Compliance from a "food authority", this being Environmental Health.
-Glasgow received one hundred and nine applications in the year from 1st April 2023 to 31st March 2024 and each application generates an inspection by an Environmental Health Officer to assess the method of compliance with the Food Hygiene Regulations.
+The Service received sixty-six applications in the year from April 2024 to March 2025 and each of these were allocated to an Environmental Health Officer for review.
+This was a 35% increase in applications received last year.
+The time spent on each depends upon the quality of the application and the level of detail provided on the plan when it is first received. - c) Street Trader Inspections An individual who operates as a mobile street trader selling food is required, as part of the licensing process, to obtain a Certificate of Compliance from a "food authority", this being Environmental Health.
+Glasgow received ninety-two applications in the year from 1st April 2023 to 31st March 2024 which was comparable to last year's applications.
+Each application generates an inspection by an Environmental Health Officer to assess the method of compliance with the Food Hygiene Regulations.

-4.12 Food Crime
+5.12 Food Crime

-- 4.12.1 Glasgow City Council, Environmental Health will work with partners to help prevent Food Crime - 4.12.2 The Service supports this agenda in several ways, including: - Partnership working with the Scottish Food Crime and Incidents Unit (SFCIU).
+- 5.12.1 Glasgow City Council, Environmental Health will work with partners to help prevent Food Crime - 5.12.2 The Service supports this agenda in several ways, including: - Partnership working with the Scottish Food Crime and Incidents Unit (SFCIU).
 This will include activities relating to criminal activity involving food, food recalls and local, national and international food incidents. - Utilising the CLUE intelligence database. - Regular updates of intelligence logs and action on intelligence regarding criminal activities within the City. - Active participation within food crime networks to advise and influence policy/strategy. - Adherence to the Food Crime Memorandum of Understanding between Food Standards Scotland and the Society of Chief Officers of Environmental Health in Scotland.

-4.13 EU-Exit
+5.13 EU-Exit

-4.13.1 Post EU-exit, the process for export of shellfish/live fishery products to Europe changed and businesses are now required to provide an export health certificate to allow such products to enter Europe.
+5.13.1 Post EU-exit, the process for export of shellfish/live fishery products to Europe changed and businesses are now required to provide an export health certificate to allow such products to enter Europe.
 Due to financial and operational reasons, there are currently no Glasgow businesses exporting Products of Animal Origin directly to Europe, with product instead being exported via distribution hubs.
 To use the distribution hubs, businesses require a Support Attestation, issued at a frequency based on the Risk Rating for that business.
 Currently two businesses in Glasgow request support attestations every 6 months.
 An officer will carry out either a physical or documentary check prior to issue.

-4.14 Export Health Certification
+5.14 Export Health Certification